Autodesk: History

-The company was founded by John Walker and a team of programmers in 1982.
+The company was founded by John Walker, Daniel Drake, and 14 other programmers in April 1982, who invested $60,000.
 Walker founded the company after acquiring Interact, a computer-aided design program that operated on microcomputers running the 8-bit CP/M operating system and two of the new 16-bit systems, the Victor 9000 and the IBM Personal Computer (PC).
-This tool provided made it affordable for smaller design, engineering, and architecture companies to create detailed technical drawings.
+This tool made it affordable for smaller design, engineering, and architecture companies to create detailed technical drawings.
 The program had been developed by Michael Riddle in 1979.
 Riddle had struggled to sell the program, and agreed to sell it to Walker in exchange for royalties.
 The program was further developed and renamed AutoCAD.

+The cofounders were unsure of which area of technology to pursue, so founded the company first and planned as many as five different software applications to see which would succeed.
+Walker later said that he thought CAD was a niche field ("I mean, just compare the number of architects with the number of people that write documents"), but strong public reaction to AutoCAD at its debut at the 1982 Comdex in Las Vegas, and disinterest in the text editor that was Autodesk's other product there, caused the company to focus on CAD.
+AutoCAD went on sale in December 1982 and earned $1.4 million in revenue in its first year.
+Walker said in December 1984 that Autodesk was profitable from its first month and had not needed loans or outside investors.
+By then the company had about 10,000 AutoCAD systems installed; it was so successful that for a while Autodesk implied that AutoCAD was the company's name.
+The company continued to see itself as a general-purpose software company until new CEO Carol Bartz ended diversification outside computer-aided design in the early 1990s.

 Autodesk became a public company in 1985.
 John Walker did not enjoy the process of writing the prospectus, relating the process to "lying on the beach or juggling chainsaws".

 Release 2.1 of AutoCAD, released in 1986, included AutoLISP, a built-in Lisp programming language interpreter initially based on XLISP.
 This opened the door for third party developers to extend AutoCAD's functionality, to address a wide range of vertical markets, strengthening AutoCAD's market penetration.

 Subsequent to AutoCAD Release 13, the company stopped supporting the Unix environment and the Apple Macintosh platform.
 After AutoCAD Release 14 (R13 was last DOS & Unix release), first shipped in 1997, Autodesk discontinued development under DOS, and focused exclusively on Microsoft Windows.

 AutoCAD has grown to become the most widely used CAD program for 2D non-specialized applications.
 The native file formats written by AutoCAD, DXF and DWG, are also widely used for CAD data interoperability.